nikopartanen/sjd2eaf/README.md

     git clone https://github.com/nikopartanen/sjd2eaf

-At first you have to install R or RStudio on your computer and run lines:
+At first you have to install R on your computer and run these lines at Terminal (or in RStudio, or in R GUI, whatever you like):

+    R
     install.packages("plyr")
     install.packages("dplyr")
     install.packages("XML")